-The "8 hours of sleep at night" ideal has not always characterized people's lives.
-Up until the mid-19th century, it was common for people to sleep in periods throughout the day.
-They may have gone to bed in the later afternoon or early evening, slept for several hours, woken up and engaged in a few hours of activity, then gone to bed for a "second sleep."
+We tend to believe that "lying unconscious for eight hours straight [belongs] to a natural order" (Barron, 2016, p.
+27).
+But the "8 hours of sleep a night" ideal has not always characterized people's lives.
+Up until the mid-19th century, it was common for people to sleep in segments throughout the day.
+They may have gone to bed in the later afternoon or early evening, slept for several hours, woken up and engaged in a few hours of activity-what the French referred to as dorveille, or "wakesleep"-then gone to bed for a "second sleep."
 In some societies, periods of daytime sleep are a common part of the culture.
 The siesta in some Mediterranean countries and the midday rest in some Asian societies are held as acceptable, even valued, practices.

-However, such a pattern was not (and today is not) conducive to a complex, global world that hinges on employment and profit.
-For years, the taken-for-granted 9 to 5 workday and Monday through Friday workweek have had a significant impact on how we divide and define time.
-Most of us can easily make distinctions between workdays and non-workdays (holidays and weekends); between work hours and rest hours.
+However, such a pattern was not land today is not) conducive to a complex, global world that hinges on employment and profit.
+For years, the taken-forgranted 9-to-5 workday and Monday-through-Friday workweek have had a significant impact on how we divide and define time.
+Most of us can easily make distinctions between workdays and non-workdays (holidays and weekends), between work hours and rest hours.
 And it's pretty clear in which of these times sleep is considered appropriate.

 Yet the boundary between work (wakefulness) and home (sleep) is not always so clear.
-In certain occupations that involve the operation of heavy machinery-like long-distance truckers, train conductors, and airplane pilots-tired workers pose obvious safety hazards.
-Hence they have mandatory down time policies and work hour limitations.
-But as the pace of life has sped up, even office-based, non-manual occupations are facing the problem of worker fatigue due to lack of sleep.
+In certain occupations that involve the operation of heavy machinery-like longdistance truckers, train conductors, and airplane pilots tired workers pose obvious safety hazards.
+Hence they have mandatory downtime policies and work-hour limitations.
+But as the pace of life has sped up, even officebased, nonmanual occupations are facing the problem of worker fatigue due to lack of sleep.
 It's estimated that drowsiness costs the U.S. economy hundreds of billions of dollars each year in higher stress and lost productivity (Baxter & Kroll-Smith, 2005).
 One third of respondents in one poll indicated that they'd fallen asleep at work in the previous month (National Sleep Foundation, 2008).

 Some sociologists have argued that recent changes in the workplace-flexible schedules, telecommuting, home-based work-have begun to blur the time-honored boundaries between public and private, work and home, and given rise to shifting conceptions of sleep.
 In particular, they cite the greater acceptability of the workplace nap as evidence of changing attitudes toward sleep and wakefulness: "Once a taboo act engaged in by those who knew they were violating company rules, workplace napping is emerging, albeit unevenly, in American work culture as a tolerated, if not prescribed, behavior" (Baxter & Kroll-Smith, 2005, p.
 34).
 More and more companies have come to the conclusion that restorative naps are a relatively cheap solution to the problem of excessive drowsiness.
-Many now provide nap rooms (or serenity rooms) for their employees, where they can find comfortable sofas, soothing lighting, and enforced bans on tablet and smartphone usage.
+Many now provide nap rooms for serenity rooms) for their employees, where they can find comfortable sofas, soothing lighting, and enforced bans on tablet and smartphone usage.

-I don't think we're yet to the point where all American employees will have opportunities to take periodic power naps at work.
-We're not in danger of becoming a siesta culture any time soon.
-However, I hope you can now see that "the very places, spaces [and] schedules... of sleep are themselves deeply social, cultural, historical, and political matters-and potentially subject to contestation and change" (S. Williams, 2011, p.
+We're not yet to the point where all American employees have opportunities to take periodic power naps a work.
+We're not in danger of becoming a siesta culture anytime soon.
+However, I hope you can now see that "the very places, spaces [and] schedules . . . of sleep are themselves deeply social, cultural, historical, and political matters-and potentially subject to contestation and change" (S. Williams, 2011a, p.
 31).
 Even in something so natural as sleep, society interacts with the individual to shape the experience.